Radians

 To go from degrees to radians: multiply by π, divide by 180

-Here is a table of equivalent values:
+Here is a table of some common angles in both degrees and radians:

 Degrees Radians